-Join us to hear about the craft of resist dyeing from Yoshiko Iwamoto Wada from Japan, Sang Made Erass Taman from Indonesia and Abduljabbar Khatri of SIDR Craft from India.
-Each of the speakers will present their own experiences using the technique and its tradition in Japan, Indonesia and India.
+Hear about the craft of resist dyeing from Yoshiko Iwamoto Wada from Japan, Sang Made Erass Taman from Indonesia and Abduljabbar Khatri from India.
+Each of the speakers present their own experiences using the technique and its tradition in Japan, Indonesia and India.

 Originally from Bali, his father sent him to Yogyakarta to study when he was 11 years old and there he was adopted by a family from Java.
-An architect by training, his interest in Javanese textiles was inspired by his adoptive family and he later decided to start his own style of batik with the help of a batik specialist.
+An architect by training, his interest in Javanese textiles was inspired by his adoptive family and he later decided to develop his own style of batik..

 He now has a team of 18 helping him make his bespoke batik textiles.

 Abduljabbar Khatri belongs to a community of tie-dyers and has been fascinated with this traditional craft since childhood.
 In 1992, along with his brother, he started tie-dyeing professionally, making cotton dresses, dupattas and sarees for the Indian market.

 For the past 10 years, I’ve worked with leading Designers, exploring many new dyeing techniques.
 It’s also very fulfilling that my work leads to sustainable livelihood for around 250 artisan women in rural Kutch.